stumbo/nistData/README.md

 ### Prerequisites:

-This package depends on *MySql* being installed and an account created for the NIST Data Processor.
+This package depends on *MySql* being installed, and an account created for the NIST Data Processor.
+In addition, a schema (database) named ```nist``` must also be created.

 ### Building: